xxxnell/spatial-smoothing/README.md

-## How to apply spatial smoothing to your own model
+## How to Apply Spatial Smoothing to Your Own Model

-spatial smoothing consists of three simple components: temperature-scaled tanh which is t * tanh(· / t) ⸺ ReLU ⸺ AvgPool with kernel size of 2 and stride of 1. "t" is a hyperparameter and this value defaults to 10.
+Spatial smoothing consists of three simple components: `t * tanh(· / t) – ReLU – AvgPool` where "t" is a hyperparameter and this value defaults to 10.
+Here, `AvgPool` has a kernel size of 2 and a stride of 1, so it is [a box blur](https://en.wikipedia.org/wiki/Box_blur).
 See the [TanhBlurBlock](models/smoothing_block.py).
 The module is added before each subsampling layer.
 For example, see the [ResNet](models/resnet.py).

 <p align="center">
 <img src="resources/diagrams/smooth.png" height=280 align="center">
 </p>

-Since most CNN stages end with ReLU, it can be omited from the spatial smoothing layer.
+Since most CNN stages end with `ReLU`, it can be omited from the spatial smoothing layer.
+For the sake of implementation simplicity, `tanh` can also be omitted at the expense of some predictive performance!

+So to recap, just put `AvgPool` with kernel size of 1 and stride of 1 before subsampling.
+It's super easy, isn't it?
 Above all things, use GAP (instead of MLP, global max pooling, or even CLS token) for classification tasks!